-The provisions of Ordinance No. 2004-1382 of 20 December 2004 adapting national legislative provisions to EU provisions related to accounting regulations did not apply the possibility afforded by EU legislation, i.e. to authorize or impose the international accounting standards for corporate financial statements.
-CRH can therefore not publish its annual financial statements in accordance with international accounting standards.
+The provisions of Ordinance No. 2004-1382 of 20 December 2004 adapting national legislative provisions to EU provisions related to accounting regulations did not apply the possibility afforded by EU legislation, i.e. to authorise or impose the international accounting standards for corporate financial statements.
+Therefore, CRH cannot publish its annual financial statements in accordance with international accounting standards.